-By Rich Kline, President, UL&STD

-Jobs, Better, But A Long Way to Go
+By Rich Kline, President, UL&STD Jobs, Better, But A Long Way to Go

 The latest jobs report is mildly encouraging, but it's way too early for victory laps.
 The job increases don't constitute even a full percentage point gain.
 As has been noted elsewhere, the "real" unemployment figure, the U6 rate that includes the underemployed, the discouraged jobseekers and long-term jobless, is around 15 percent not 8.1 percent.

 Yet, we continue to hear-and from both political parties-cries of concern about... taxes and deficits and protecting the income of the richest Americans from paying their fair share.
 This despite government's obligation to address the needs of the many in what is an on-going Katrinalike catastrophe of job loss, homelessness and other recessionary ills.
 Oliver Wendell Holmes, a Supreme Court Justice unlike many we have today, said that taxes are the price we pay for a civilized society.
-Unfortunately, the well. trickle-down
+Unfortunately, the

-For the

-Republicans,

-Reaganomics is

-an article of faith

-reinforced by the

-grandees of the

-tea party and the

-donors behind the

-super-PACs.

 recent evidence points to a much-diminished desire to maintain either a civil discourse or a civil society by our political class.

 Republican presidential aspirants revile each other endlessly, only taking a breather now and again to revile President Obama.
-They are as one, however, devoted to the goal of tax cuts for the rich, protecting the so-called job makers, and shrinking small government even further which just about rules out any chance of emerging from the recession without visiting devastating damage to many more Americans.
+They are as one, however, devoted to the goal of tax cuts for the rich, protecting the socalled job makers, and shrinking small government even further which just about rules out any chance of emerging from

+the recession without visiting devastating

+of his opponents philosophy and he too is

+fixing his gaze upon the tax codes.
+He has

+no excuse for taking up the trickle-down

+cause.
+For the Republicans, well, trickle-

+President Obama has adopted some

+damage to many more Americans.

-President Obama has adopted some of his opponents philosophy and he too is fixing his gaze upon the tax codes.
-He has no excuse for taking up the trickle-down cause.
-For the Republicans, well, trickledown Reaganomics is an article of faith reinforced by the grandees of the tea party and the donors behind the super-PACs.
+For the Republicans, well, trickle-down Reaganomics is an article of faith reinforced by the grandees of the tea party and the donors behind the super-PACs. down Reaganomics is an article of faith reinforced by the grandees of the tea party and the donors behind the super-PACs.
 It's time to get real.
-We need an industri-

-al policy that addresses globalization, technological advances and the needs of each generation of Americans.
+We need an industrial policy that addresses globalization, technological advances and the needs of each generation of Americans.
 The young need education, job training and a way to go to college if they wish.
 Those of working age need a stable and growing economy.
 Older Americans need their pensions, Social Security and other government programs.
-We all need roads and schools and ports and bridges and so on.
+We all need roads and schools and ports and bridges and so on. cs.
 The rich are doing quite well.
 They should enjoy their blessings.
 They have their blessings because they live in the United States.
 They should pay their fair share.
 As AFL-CIO President Richard Trumka wrote: The answer lies in the view that we share with so many of our fellow Americans: that our country has become dominated by the interests of the wealthiest 1% at the expense of the remaining 99%.